elleen-tiong/yelp_nlp/README.md

 ## Results

+###Final Test - Linear SVM

+The final model maintained strong performance on the unseen test set, achieving an accuracy of approximately 89% and a macro-averaged F1 score of around 0.83.
+Negative class F1 score was 0.74, while positive class F1 score was 0.93.
+There was a slight bias towards the positive class due to class imbalance.

+###Final Test - DistilBert

+DistilBERT achieved 93% accuracy on the test set, a 10% improvement on the Linear SVM model.
+It also achieved an F1 score of 0.84 for negative reviews and 0.96 for positive reviews.
+Compared to the Linear SVM baseline, DistilBERT improved detection of negative sentiment while maintaining high performance on positive reviews.

 ## Error Analysis

 False Negatives and False Positives were analysed to understand the errors made by the models.